vespa-engine/blog/_posts/2023-08-09-accelerating-transformer-based-embedding-retrieval-with-vespa.md

 </table>

-After introducing HNSW indexing for approximate search, our laptop-sized deployment can support 400 QPS (compared to 250 with exact search) with a 95 percentile latency below 30 ms.
+**After introducing HNSW indexing for approximate search, our laptop-sized deployment can support 400 QPS (compared to 250 with exact search) with a 95 percentile latency below 30 ms**.

 ## Summary